KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-wildcard-cert.hbs.md

 # Use wildcard certificates with Cloud Native Runtimes

-This section describes how to configure, use, and verify wildcard certificates with Cloud Native Runtimes.
+This section describes how to configure, use, and verify wildcard certificates with Cloud Native Runtimes (CNRs).

 Cloud Native Runtimes uses the cert-manager package by default to automate the process of obtaining, managing, and renewing TLS certificates for your services.